anarcat/terms-benchmarks/README.md

 ³ I couldn't figure out how to start a given profile in a given Terminator tab.

- * Tabs: if the terminal supports tabs (`!` means through a plugin)
+ * Tabs: display and manage multiple tabs (`!` means through a plugin)
- * Profiles: if the terminal has a concept of profiles
+ * Profiles: if custom settings or command can be retained in different profiles
  * Linked: if specific tabs can be made to start a specific profile out of the box. not applicable (N/A) for terminals without profile support, obviously.